rlberry-py/rlberry/docs/basics/DeepRLTutorial/TutorialDeepRL.rst

 ..
   Authors: Riccardo Della Vecchia, Hector Kohler, Alena Shilova.

-In this tutorial, we will focus on Deep Reinforcement Learning with the **Actor-Advantage Critic** algorithm.
+In this tutorial, we will focus on Deep Reinforcement Learning with the **Advantage Actor-Critic** algorithm.

 Imports